Asian arowana: Reproduction

 Unlike most fish, the Asian arowana reaches sexual maturity relatively late, after 3–4 yr.
-The females produce few eggs, 30-100, which are quite large.
+The females produce few eggs, 30–100, which are quite large.
 After the eggs are fertilized, the Asian arowana exhibits great parental care with paternal mouthbrooding.
 Both the fertilized eggs and larvae are brooded within the male's mouth.

 Behavior

 They spend the day in the protection of Pandanus roots or other structures, and feed at night.

 It is normally seen alone or in small groups.

 Relationship with humans

 Cultural beliefs

-Asian arowanas are considered to be symbols of good luck and prosperity, especially by those from Asian cultures.
-This reputation derives from the species' resemblance to the Chinese dragon, considered an auspicious symbol.
-The large metallic scales and double barbels are features shared by the Chinese dragon, and the large pectoral fins are said to make the fish resemble "a dragon in full flight."
+Asian arowanas are considered to be symbols of good luck and prosperity, especially by those from Continental Asian cultures.
+This reputation derives from the species' resemblance to the Chinese dragon, considered an auspicious symbol in Chinese mythology.
+The large metallic scales and double barbels are features shared by the Chinese dragon, and the large pectoral fins are said to make the fish resemble "a dragon in full flight".

-In addition, positive feng shui associations with water and the colours red and gold make these fishes popular for aquaria.
+In Taoist divination, positive feng shui associations with water and the colours red and gold make these fishes popular for aquaria.
 One belief is that while water is a place where chi gathers, it is naturally a source of yin energy and must contain an "auspicious" fish such as an arowana to have balancing yang energy.
 Another is that a fish can preserve its owner from death by dying itself.